 Deadlines if Also Applying for Funding

-Students in degree status and not employed in public/nonprofit administrative positions are encouraged to apply for a GRA/GTA position.
-Applications are available from the Department.
+Students in degree status and not employed in public/nonprofit administrative positions are encouraged to apply for a GRA position.
+Applications are available from the MPA website.

 Requirements of School of Graduate Studies

 A baccalaureate degree, preferably in the social or behavioral sciences, with an overall undergraduate grade point average of 3.0 or better on a 4.0 scale.

 A GPA of at least 2.7 may be granted conditional admission status

 Minimum TOEFL IBT - 79, Paper based - 550 or IELTS - 6.0 band.